dongsikshin/mmd_api_2.0/docs/source/qna.rst

 Q & A
 *********************

-- Does Momoda API using the same syntax/library as Javascript ？
+- Does uBuilder API using the same syntax/library as Javascript ？

-Momoda API use javascript-like syntax, which is NOT exactly the same as javascript.
-For instance, there is no document object or windows object in Momoda API.
+uBuilder API use javascript-like syntax, which is NOT exactly the same as javascript.
+For instance, there is no document object or windows object in uBuilder API.

 - How to load my 3D scene into API developing UI?

-In Momoda API online development page, input your scene ID, then click “NEW” button.
+In uBuilder API online development page, input your scene ID, then click “NEW” button.

 - How to associate my API scripts to existing scene ？